yuvalsol/POCOGenerator/README.md

 ### Instantiation

 Output-empty generator.
 The generator doesn't write to any underline output source.
 This one is useful in conjunction with events.
-Example at [EventsDemo](#eventsdemo "EventsDemo").

 ```cs
 IGenerator generator = GeneratorFactory.GetGenerator();